adonisjs/lucid.adonisjs.com/content/docs/guides/pagination.md

 ## Serializing to JSON

 You can also serialize the paginator results to JSON by calling the `toJSON` method.
-It returns the key names in `camel_case` by default.
+It returns the key names in `camelCase` by default.
 However, you can pass a [naming strategy](../../reference/orm/naming-strategy.md#paginationmetakeys) to override the default convention.

 ```ts
 const posts = await db.from('posts').paginate(page, limit)